Nicbudd/dotfiles/README.md

 There is also an atom syntax-theme package for this style too.
 It can be downloaded from here. https://github.com/Nicbudd/nicbudd-syntax

+## Notes

+If you would like to get current weather conditions in i3status, you must change the station and network in scripts/currentconditions.py, and create and give write permissions to the file /var/currentconditions.log

 ## Setup

 I am running i3 / XFCE / Debian on my laptop and AwesomeWM (hopefully i3 soon) / Kubuntu on my computer.